thealice/maker_marketplace/shop-planning.md

 Sidekiq is for background jobs and mailers, i don't think this is necessary for now mailcatcher is for mailer, skip this for now

-Bootstap menu not loading in small widths. get error: DevTools failed to parse SourceMap check https://blog.sentry.io/2018/10/18/4-reasons-why-your-source-maps-are-broken
+[]Bootstap menu not loading in small widths. get error: DevTools failed to parse SourceMap check https://blog.sentry.io/2018/10/18/4-reasons-why-your-source-maps-are-broken

-make sure to get ride of all unused files like tests/ and devise controllers (controlers/users)
+[]make sure to get rid of all unused files like tests/ and devise controllers (controlers/users)
 --------------------------------------------------